medic/medic-docs/configuration/csv-to-docs.md

 }
 ```

-## Creating CSV files for Users
+## Creating CSV files for users

+To create user accounts from CSV files, a `users.csv` file will be needed in the `csv` folder.
+The `users.csv` file requires columns for `username` and `password`.
+Additional columns can be used for any additional fields needed on the user's doc, for example `roles`, `phone`.
+Running the `csv-to-docs` `upload-docs` `create-users` actions in that order will generate the necessary JSON docs with a `users.csv` file in your working directory, and then create the people, places, and users.

+The following sections describe the different ways to associate the new users to contacts.

+### Creating new users with existing contacts

+When creating users that are associated to existing contacts, `contact` and `place` columns should be created.
+Each row should have the UUID of an existing person for `contact`, and an existing place for `place`.

 ### Creating new users with new contacts

-To create new users associated to a new place and a new contact, provide values for `contact.name`, `place.name`, and `place.parent` (can be existing place), as seen in this example CSV:
+To create new contacts for each new user provide values for `contact.name`, `place.name`, and `place.parent` (can be existing place), as seen in this example CSV:

 ```
 username,password,roles,name,phone,contact.name,place.c_prop,place.type,place.name,place.parent